In this article (clickable table of contents):

+The follicular phase is from the start of your period until ovulation.
 Your uterine lining starts to thicken, waiting for a fertilized egg to implant.
-Estrogen rises, and is higher than progesterone meaning your body is well set up to increase muscle mass.
+Estrogen rises, and is higher than progesterone meaning your body is well set up to increase muscle mass (see diagram above).
 Your core temperature is in a normal range, helping you get deep, restorative sleep.

 This segment of your cycle is called the “low hormone phase” because in contrast to the luteal phase where both estrogen and progesterone are elevated, only estrogen is elevated in this segment and it tapers up.